-Memorial Day Notes It has been said that "a land without ruins is a land without ries-a land without memories is a land without history." has its stories, its triumphs and tragedies, its battle scars a ^{'1} Each nation and memori- Notes It has been said that "a land without ruins is a land without ries-a land without memories is a land without history." ^{'1} Each nation and memori- It has been said that "a land without ruins is a land withou ries-a land without memories is a land without history." ^{'1} Each nation and memoriries-a land without memories is a land without history." ^{'1} Each nation and memori- and memorihas its stories its triumnha and transdies its battle seems mas its stories, its trumphs and tragedies, its battle scars a present and als.
-Not only do they define our past, they also shape our future.
-Without memories and memorials, we wouldn't kn now where we came from, where we're headed, or even who we are.
+Civic and Military Holidays Memorial Day Memories and Memorials Notes It has been said that "a land without ruins is a land without memories-a land without memories is a land without history."
+Each nation has its stories, its triumphs and tragedies, its battle scars and memorials.
+Not only do they define our past, they also shape our present and future.
+Without memories and memorials, we wouldn't know where we came from, where we're headed, or even who we are.
 Taking time to appreciate and reflect upon the past evokes feelings of gratitude and respect for so many who gave so much.
-World War II veteran Colonel Jack Tueller recalls: "I didn talk about the war with my kids when they were growing too painful."
-2 For a long time, his only memorial of the w trumpet, the same one he carried with him in the cockpit plane in the skies over Normandy.
+World War II veteran Colonel Jack Tueller recalls: "I didn't want to talk about the war with my kids when they were growing up.
+It was too painful."2 For a long time, his only memorial of the war was his trumpet, the same one he carried with him in the cockpit of his fighter plane in the skies over Normandy.
 Its music brought him comfort during those dark days.
-Now 90 years and he still plays that transport but he has s shangad hig Now 89 years old, he still plays that trumpet, but he has c tune a little.
+Now 89 years old, he still plays that trumpet, but he has changed his tune a little.
 "Veterans should not retire," he now says.
-"I tell everyone who listens or reads what a wonderful life t what a wonderful country this is People have got to kr there are thousands of crosses [in the cemeteries]."3 low wily there are thousands of crosses [in the confetences].
-We must not forget those who have shaped our history, or ur memories and memorials.
-As the noted 19th-century poet Father Ab Ryan wrote: "Yes, give me a land with a grave in each spot, And names in the graves that shall not be forgot; Yes, give me the land of the wreck and the tomb; There is grandeur in graves-there is glory in gloom; For out of the gloom future brightness is born, As after the night comes the sunrise of morn; And the graves of the dead with the grass overgrown May yet form the footstool of liberty's throne, And each single wreck in the war path of might Shall yet be a rock in the temple of right."
-4 Shan yet be a rock in the temple of right.
-Lloyd D. Newell 1.
-In Abram J. Ryan, "A Land without Ruins," Poems: Patriotic, Religious, Misco ellaneous (2007).
-57. In Doug Robinson, "Hitting the High Notes," Deseret News, Apr.
-14, 2010, A. In Robinson, "Hitting the High Notes," A4-A5.
-5. 3.
-In Roomson, Hitting the High Notes, A4-A5.
-4. Poems, 57.
-24 Program #4211
+"They should tell everyone who listens or reads what a wonderful life this is, and what a wonderful country this is....
+People have got to know why there are thousands of crosses [in the cemeteries]."3 We must not forget those who have shaped our history, our memories and memorials.
+As the noted 19th-century poet Father Abram Joseph Ryan wrote:

+"Yes, give me a land with a grave in each spot, And names in the graves that shall not be forgot; Yes, give me the land of the wreck and the tomb; There is grandeur in graves-there is glory in gloom; For out of the gloom future brightness is born, As after the night comes the sunrise of morn; And the graves of the dead with the grass overgrown May yet form the footstool of liberty's throne, And each single wreck in the war path of might Shall yet be a rock in the temple of right."

+^{1.} In Abram J. Ryan, "A Land without Ruins," Poems: Patriotic, Religious, Miscellaneous (2007), 57.

+^{2.} In Doug Robinson, "Hitting the High Notes," Deseret News, Apr.
+14, 2010, A5.

+^{3.} In Robinson, "Hitting the High Notes," A4-A5.